OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 ### Frida-ios-dump

-[Frida-ios-dump](https://github.com/AloneMonkey/frida-ios-dump "frida-ios-dump") allows you to pull a decrypted IPA from an iOS device.
+[Frida-ios-dump](https://github.com/AloneMonkey/frida-ios-dump "Frida-ios-dump") is a Python script that helps you retrieve the decrypted version of an iOS app (IPA) from an iOS device.
+It supports both Python 2 and Python 3 and requires Frida running on your iOS device (jailbroken or not).
+This tool uses Frida's [Memory API](https://www.frida.re/docs/javascript-api/#memory "Frida Memory API") to dump the memory of the running app and recreate an IPA file.
+Because the code is extracted from memory, it is automatically decrypted.
 Please refer to the section ["Using Frida-ios-dump"](#using-frida-ios-dump "Using Frida-ios-dump") for detailed instructions on how to use it.

 ### Fridpa